Arturo Fuente: Specific products

 The Arturo Fuente line of cigars ranges from the inexpensive to the premium.

 The full-bodied Fuente Fuente Opus X, introduced to the market in November 1995, is regarded the brand's flagship product.
 The cigar is a Dominican puro (i.e. 100% grown in that one country) making use of Rosado wrapper grown by Fuente's own farm.
 The cigar is made in 13 vitolas ranging in size from the 4-5/8 inch by 49 ring gauge "Belicoso XXX" to the massive 9 1/4-inch by 47 "Perfecxion A." The cigar achieved great critical success, with the corona size named as Cigar Aficionado magazine's 2005 Cigar of the Year and the Belicoso XXX rated by that publication as the world's number 3 release in 2010.

 In 2004 Cuban-American actor and director Andy García contacted Carlos Fuente, Jr. seeking to film scenes for the film The Lost City in the Fuente tobacco fields.
 The film was scheduled to shoot in July of that year, however—a time after the crop had already been harvested.
 To provide a setting for the film 15 acres were planted by Fuente in tobacco during what would ordinarily have been the off season.
 The resulting special crop—harvested, cured, and manufactured for first release in 2009 — was very successfully marketed as the Opus X Lost City Edition.
 Five vitolas of this special edition were produced in 2010, with very limited productions ranging from 4,000 to 12,000 cigars per size.

-Fuente is also known for quality control.
-The Fuente family packs their cigar boxes with an advanced 2-way humidification device (Boveda) that helps to ensure the stability and freshness of the end product.